yanqui-uxo/manyzip/README.md

-Zip an arbitrary number of iterables
+Zip an arbitrary number of iterables into `Vec`s

 Supports `#![no_std]`